Share your love

+In this guide, we want to show you How To Install Apache web server on Rocky Linux 8.
 Apache is the most widely used web server software and runs on 67% of all websites in the world.
 Developed and maintained by Apache Software Foundation, Apache is open-source software and is available for free.

 It’s fast, reliable, and secure.
-And Apache can be highly customized to meet the needs of many different environments by using extensions and modules.
+Apache can be highly customized to meet the needs of many different environments by using extensions and modules.

 Also, you need a domain name that is pointed to your server’s IP address.